y-scope/clp/tools/packager/README.md

 pip3 install -r requirements.txt
 python3 build-clp-package.py --config ../../config/build-clp-package.yaml
 ```

-The package should be available at `out/<versioned artifact name>.tar.gz`
+* After a successful build, the package will be available at `out/<versioned artifact name>.tar.gz`.
+* The package README.md is copied from [package-base](../../components/package-base).

 ## Common Problems